Frequently Asked Questions

 Take a look at our Why Choose Us page for plenty of reasons!

 We can take on clients anywhere in the country.
-We can stay in close contact with you by making the use of the latest cloud accounting, emails and phone calls, so this is no problem.
+We can stay in close contact with you by making the use of the latest cloud accounting, emails, phone calls and online meetings, so this is no problem.

 If you already have an accountant, we will contact them to ask them to confirm that there is no objection to us acting for you and for any relevant handover information.
 We will then send you our letter of engagement which sets out the expectations and requirements between you and us.

 We will also send you a form to authorise us to talk to HMRC on your behalf.

 You will also be asked to provide details to allow us to carry out background checks to meet with mandatory money laundering regulations.